 “That’s what I want or no deal.”

+Buckminster bit his clenched fist trying to contain his frustration.
 “O.k.
 I’ll see what I can do.
-Perhaps President Elect Cleveland can make an overture to the Chinese and Russians to address Protocol 4 again.
+Perhaps President Elect Cleveland can make an overture to the Chinese and Russians to address Protocol 4 again ad let you out.
 That’s all I can promise for now.”
 Buckminster stuck out his hand.
 “Do we have a deal?”

-“No. I want you to guarantee me passage to the surface– in one of those missiles if necessary– or no deal.”
+“No. I want you to guarantee me passage to the surface, in one of those missiles if necessary.
+Guarantee it or no deal.”

-“Tomorrow morning, Ms. Baum.
+“Tomorrow morning, Miss Baum.
 It has to happen tomorrow morning.”